âGreat salespeople are relationship builders who provide value and help their customers win.â â Jeffrey Gitomer

 â Example:

-Prospect:Â âIâm worried about the cost.â
+Prospect: âIâm worried about the cost.â

-You:Â âI completely understand.
+You: âI completely understand.
 Letâs find a solution that works best for you.
 We have different pricing options based on what you need, letâs go through them together and see what makes the most sense for your budget.Instead of:â

 Now, instead of feeling like theyâre being sold to, the prospect feels like theyâre in control of the decision.
 And thatâs exactly how you develop credibility and close deals.

-Words That Create Urgency and Drive Action
+Words to Use in Sales Pitch that Create Urgency and Drive Action

 11. âLimited-timeâ â The classic FOMO trigger